UCL-ARC/mkdocs-dsh-docs/mkdocs-project-dir/docs/Account_Services.md

 The software available in DSH Desktop can be checked [here](https://www.ucl.ac.uk/isd/services/file-storage-sharing/data-safe-haven/software-and-services).

 The [DSH cluster](DSH_Cluster.md) is a set of machines in an isolated environment and it is accessed only from the DSH desktop.
+More detailed information about [what is a cluster here](Cluster_Computing.md)

 ## DSH account application